yasuhiroki/iypymtiycaa/android/README.md

 ## settings.jar

-The settings.jar is exported from Android Studio.
+The settings.zip is exported from Android Studio.

 ### Plugin